ETdoFresh/Blog/content/post/import/2011/2011-01-28-corona-simulator-shortcut.md

 ---
 Dear Blog,

-I decided that I am going to use Ansca Corona to develop a game I&#8217;m working on vs. Airplay SDK.
+I decided that I am going to use Ansca Corona to develop a game I'm working on vs. Airplay SDK.
 This LUA language is soo much easier than C++.
-I still would love to have my games programmed in C++, but for just me, it&#8217;ll take too long to get to my final destination.
+I still would love to have my games programmed in C++, but for just me, it'll take too long to get to my final destination.
 So, LUA it is!
-Anyway, here is a quick batch file that I like to keep in my projects directory so all I have to do is drag the folder to this batch file, or type in the name of the porject I&#8217;m working on.
+Anyway, here is a quick batch file that I like to keep in my projects directory so all I have to do is drag the folder to this batch file, or type in the name of the porject I'm working on.

 **simulate.cmd**